kormax/apple-enhanced-contactless-polling/README.md

 Reader side:
 * Can be implemented in software on most devices, provided that a low-level access to NFC hardware is available.
 In some cases it is required to reimplement parts of the protocol stack in software when doing so.
 HALs/Libraries for most popular chips contain separate confidential versions that include ECP support and are given to approved partners only, but homebrew solution is easy to implement.
-  Proof of concept was successfuly tested using PN532, PN5180, ST25R3916(B), MFRC552 chips;
+  Proof of concept was successfully tested using PN532, PN5180, ST25R3916(B), MFRC552 chips;
   For information about those chips and how it can be implemented, visit the [Examples](./examples/README.md) page;
-* IOS has special reader APIs that make the device emit specific ECP frames:
+* iOS has special reader APIs that make the device emit specific ECP frames:
   *  NFCVASReaderSession, PaymentCardReaderSession for VAS;
   *  MobileDocumentReaderSession for Identity;
   *  When using other derivatives of NFCReaderSession, device emits Ignore frame so that other apple devices don't react to it.
-* Android does not have an API for ECP, although some android-based handheld reader manufacturers have implemented this feature in their software.
+* Android does not have an API for ECP, although some Android-based handheld reader manufacturers have implemented this feature in their software.

 Device side:
 * Implemented using a customized CRS applet.